xiyasong/Genomics_platform/In-house Reference Panel.md

 Here, we provided 3 different ways of searching: 1) by gene name 2) by band information and 3) by chromosome positions.
 Clicking any of them will automatically applies the example search and showing the searching results.

 3. **Checking CNV/SVs records from DECIPHER**
-After searching, the page showed the data that retrived from DECIPHER database (CNVSVs section).
+After searching, the page showed the data that retrived from DECIPHER database (CNV/SVs section).
 Each bar represents a known insertion (red) or deletion (blue) on that region.By clicking the bar it will showing the details information of the CNV/SVs as shown in the figure below.

 4. **Retriving co-located CNV/SVs from uploaded data**
 This "Run" button will retriving all co-located CNVs/SVs inside the range of the selected "bar" (CNV/SVs).The results were prioritized and re-ranked based on the criteria: